wnagrodzki/iOSProgrammingGuidelines/README.md

 @IBOutlet private weak var view: UIView!
 ```

 > Outlets are implementation detail and should be kept private.
-Gathering them in one grup above all the other properties is old convention.
+Gathering them in one group above all the other properties is old convention.

 ### Avoid specifying access control modifiers on extension level